gographics/imagick/README.md

 # Quick and partial example

 Since this is a CGO binding, and the Go GC does not manage memory allocated by the C API, it is then necessary to use the Terminate() and Destroy() methods.
-Objects of type MagickWand, DrawingWand, PixelIterator and PixelWand are managed by Go GC if you create them via constructors.
+Types which are created via `New*` constructors (MagickWand, DrawingWand, PixelIterator, PixelWand,...) are managed by Go GC.

 ```go
 package main